 What inspires you to give?
 How do you want to make a difference in the world?
 Answering questions like these is the first step toward writing a charitable mission statement.
 Doing so can be a powerful way to make your giving more meaningful—both for your personal fulfillment and for the people and communities you're working to support.

 A charitable mission statement is typically one to three sentences that puts the purpose of your giving into words.
 Your values, life experiences, interests, and close relationships can all play a role in helping you decide what your mission is.
-"A charitable mission statement is designed to crystallize what is most important to you in your giving," says Elaine Martyn, vice president of the Private Donor Group at Fidelity Charitable.
-"It's one of the best and easiest ways to make giving more fun, more focused, and more effective."
-Here are four reasons why a creating a charitable mission statement is important.
+“A charitable mission statement is designed to crystallize what is most important to you in your giving,” says Elaine Martyn, vice president and managing director of the Private Donor Group at Fidelity Charitable.
+“It's one of the best and easiest ways to make giving more fun, more focused, and more effective.”
+Here are four reasons why creating a charitable mission statement is important.

 We all have many things that we care about, and there are many charities that we could potentially support.
 But by identifying what you care about most, you are better able to decide where to focus your time and financial support.
 “Just like any other aspect of your life, prioritizing helps you be more successful,” Martyn says.
 Rather than scattering resources across many areas, which dilutes the impact of your support, you can achieve something meaningful.

 Putting your mission into words can strengthen your connection to it, says Martyn.
 “It's much more fun to give when you know you are actually doing something purposeful with your giving.”
 Having a purpose is motivating and inspires you to take concrete steps to achieve your vision.
 For example, if your top priority is to help the homeless, perhaps you'll contact the local homeless shelter to learn more about what they need most or seek to become more informed about what is the most effective way to help homeless people.